nikhilm/node-taglib/README.md

 ### Formats {#formats}

-Any place where `node-taglib` expects a format can be passed on of these (case-insensitive):
+Any place where `node-taglib` expects a format can be passed one of these (case-insensitive):

     "MPEG"